 Best Budget Choice

 You do not need to spend over $30 to get reliable acoustic masking.
 The HoMedics SoundSpa Mini operates on three AAA batteries or a standard wall plug, making it highly versatile for international travel where you might lack the right USB adapters.
-It features four distinct sounds: white noise, rain, ocean, and brook.
-At 68 decibels, the white noise setting provides sufficient coverage for standard hotel rooms, though it struggles against heavy construction noise.
+It includes four distinct sounds: white noise, rain, ocean, and brook.
+At 68 decibels, the white noise setting provides sufficient coverage for standard hotel rooms, though it struggles against heavy construction noise or loud street-level traffic.

-The sound loops are slightly noticeable if you actively listen for them, but they fade into the background quickly once you fall asleep.
-The plastic casing feels cheaper than the SNOOZ or Yogasleep options, but for budget-conscious travelers needing basic audio masking, it gets the job done reliably.
+The sound loops are slightly noticeable if you actively listen for them, but they fade into the background quickly once sleep latency begins.
+The plastic casing feels cheaper and more hollow than the SNOOZ or Yogasleep options, but for budget-conscious travelers needing basic audio masking, it gets the job done reliably.
+We tested the battery life using standard alkaline AAAs and achieved 14 hours of continuous playback before the volume began to dip.
+It is an excellent backup device to keep permanently stashed in your ergonomic travel backpack.

 6. Dreamegg D11 Portable Sound Machine